Cause

 and we can work with any error type that we want, but there is a lot of information that is not inside an arbitrary E

 value.
-So as a result ZIO needs somewhere to store things like unexpected error or defects, stack and execution traces, cause of fiber interruptions, and so forth.
+So as a result ZIO needs somewhere to store things like unexpected errors or defects, stack and execution traces, cause of fiber interruptions, and so forth.

 ZIO is very strict about preserving the full information related to a failure.
 It captures all type of errors into the Cause

-data type to store the full story of failure.
-So its error model is lossless.
-It doesn't throw information related to the failure result.
+to store the full story of failure, so its error model is lossless.
+It doesn't throw away information related to the failure result.
 So we can figure out exactly what happened during the operation of our effects.

 It is important to note that Cause

 is the underlying data type for the ZIO data type, and we don't usually deal with it directly.
-Even though it is not a data type that we deal with very often, anytime we want, we can access the Cause
+Even though we do not deal with it very often, anytime we want, we can access the Cause

 data structure, which gives us total access to all parallel and sequential errors in our codebase.